RESCHEDULED: British Sea Power

 Price £16 + booking fee/ £20 on the door

-Tickets already purchased will remain valid for the rescheduled date on Saturday 24 October 2020, all other event details remain the same.
+Please be assured that tickets already purchased will remain valid for the rescheduled date and all other event details remain the same.

 Melting Vinyl and Folkestone Quarterhouse present:

 Melting Vinyl and Folkestone Quarterhouse are absolutely thrilled to announce the sensational British Sea Power will be playing at the Quarterhouse this summer.

 Known for their theatrical stage antics, Mercury Prize nominees British Sea Power continue to be a vital creative force in the British music scene.
 Their music has been regularly compared to the likes of The Cure, Joy Division, The Pixies and Arcade Fire, although their particular style of indie-rock is laced with enough strange brilliance to make it pleasingly hard to pigeon hole.

 Formed in Cumbria in 2000 by the Wilkinson brothers Jan Scott (vocals and guitar) and Neil Hamilton (vocals, guitar and bass) and their pal, drummer Martin Wood, the band was later joined by Martin Noble (guitar) and Eamon Hamilton (who left in 2006).
 The band relocated to Brighton and firmly established themselves into local life with their legendary Club Sea Power nights (later to become Krankenhaus).
 They became a sextet in 2008 with Phil Summer (cornet, keyboards) and Abi Fri (viola) joining the ranks.

 Their first album, The Decline of British Sea Power, was released in 2003 to critical acclaim and they subsequently won Time Out’s Live Band of the Year in 2004.
 On their eccentric 2008 appearance on Later with Jools they appeared with members of London Bulgarian Choir and a display of Cumbrian wrestling.